hammedopejin/MLInsight/README.md

 # MLInsight

-MLInsight is a modular, SwiftUI-powered iOS app that performs real-time image classification and text sentiment analysis using Core ML and Apple’s Natural Language framework.
+MLInsight is a modular, SwiftUI-powered iOS app that performs real-time image classification, text sentiment analysis, and audio transcription/classification using Core ML, Natural Language, and SoundAnalysis frameworks.
 It’s built with MVVM and Clean Architecture principles, and each model is wrapped in its own Swift Package for maximum modularity, testability, and reproducibility.

 ---